ghostKi/musicMiner/README.md

 musicMiner
 ==========

-We mine the latest music new for you !
+We mine the latest music articles for you !